digitalyoshixi/zettelkasten/content/Network/Remote Authentication Dial-In User Service.md

 	- Server authentication
 	- [[WI-FI|IEE 802.11]] network access
 - Combines authentication and authorization
-- Encrypts only the password in the access-request packet Completely open protocol, that is partially encrypted and communicates over `udp/1812` and `udp/1813`.
+Completely open protocol, that is partially encrypted and communicates over `udp/1812` and `udp/1813`.
+# Protocol
+1. Requests for password
+2. Only password is encrypted in access-request packet